-- a) Individual retail and service commercial uses will not exceed 400 sq m in total floor area within the Prestige Industrial Area unless they are located within a freestanding office building where they will be located on the ground floor and will not exceed 750 sq m in total floor area.
-The total retail and service commercial space on individual sites designated Prestige Industrial Area will not exceed 2000 sq m in total floor area. - b) Full-service restaurants may be integrated into industrial malls and/or freestanding office buildings, or may be developed as free-standing buildings provided that the building design is consistent and compatible with the overall design of the adjacent development.
+- a) Individual retail and service commercial uses will not exceed 750 sq m in total floor area and the total retail and service commercial space on individual sites designated Prestige Industrial Area will not exceed 2500 sq m in total floor area. - b) Full-service restaurants may be integrated into industrial malls and/or freestanding office buildings, or may be developed as free-standing buildings provided that the building design is consistent and compatible with the overall design of the adjacent development. - c) Take-out restaurants and convenience stores will be integrated into industrial malls or free-standing office buildings. - d) Two or more full-service restaurants may be developed in a "campus" development, subject to a comprehensive site development plan in order to achieve well-designed and integrated development, including: - i) integrated internal circulation and parking areas; - ii) coordinated access points, in order to minimize the number of access points to abutting roads; - iii) compatible building design and location; - iv) complementary landscaping; and, - v) consistent signage and lighting facilities. - d) A high quality of building and landscaping design will be required for all commercial uses to ensure compatibility with adjacent development.

-- c) Take-out restaurants and convenience stores will be integrated into industrial malls or free-standing office buildings. - d) Two or more full-service restaurants may be developed in a "campus" development, subject to a comprehensive site development plan in order to achieve well-designed and integrated development, including: - integrated internal circulation and parking areas; - ii) coordinated access points, in order to minimize the number of access points to abutting roads; - iii) compatible building design and location; - iv) complementary landscaping; and, - v) consistent signage and lighting facilities. - d) A high quality of building and landscaping design will be required for all commercial uses to ensure compatibility with adjacent development. - H5A.7.1.6 The maximum height of all buildings or structures within the Prestige Industrial Area will not exceed six storeys although this policy does not apply to signs, utility towers or other non-habitable structures.
+- H5.7.1.6 The maximum height of all buildings or structures within the Prestige Industrial Area will not exceed six storeys although this policy does not apply to signs, utility towers or other non-habitable structures.
 The greatest heights will be encouraged to locate adjacent to Steeles Avenue and Trafalgar Road.
-Where heights in excess of 3 storeys are proposed adjacent to residential and institutional uses, appropriate transitions and buffering will be provided in accordance with the Urban Design Guidelines. - H5A.7.1.7 The property at 8173 Trafalgar Road currently contains a residential treatment facility.
+Where heights in excess of 3 storeys are proposed adjacent to residential and institutional uses, appropriate transitions and buffering will be provided in accordance with the Urban Design Guidelines. - H5.7.1.7 The property at 8173 Trafalgar Road currently contains a residential treatment facility.
 The subject lands may be zoned to permit the existing use.
 Any new development or expansion of the existing facility will require rezoning which will be reviewed by the Town in the context of the Secondary Plan policies.

-H5A.7.2 Business Commercial Area
+H5.7.2 Business Commercial Area

-H5A.7.2.1 The purpose of the Business Commercial Area is to provide services that are important to support the primary employment function of the Prestige Industrial Area and the gateway function of the area such as hotels, business and professional offices and limited commercial uses in easily accessible and central locations.
+H5.7.2.1 The purpose of the Business Commercial Area is to provide services that are important to support the primary employment function of the Prestige Industrial Area and the gateway function of the area such as hotels, business and professional offices and limited commercial uses in easily accessible and central locations.
 Hotels are only permitted in the Business Commercial Area and while ancillary commercial uses are also permitted within the Prestige Industrial Area designation, they will be encouraged to locate in the Business Commercial Area.
 Development will be designed to reflect and enhance the visible location of the land within the Business Commercial Area through the creation of well-designed and sustainable buildings, structures and landscaping in a visually attractive environment.
 The designation of new Business Commercial Area sites will only be permitted as part of a Municipal Comprehensive Review undertaken by the Region of Halton.